 What we know today as business intelligence primarily began being developed in the 1980s when the advent of widespread computer usage made data collection and analysis possible for companies to utilize.
 Over the years, BI processes widened and improved to include extensive data mining, data visualization tools, and various methods of data analysis to provide business decision-makers with important insights.
 Such insights can be used to increase operational efficiency and to help in making key business decisions related to things such as product pricing and marketing campaigns.

 Modern-day business intelligence processes can incorporate real-time data with existing historical data.
-This enables business executives to have data analysis that includes the most up-to-date information available.
+It enables business executives to perform data analysis that includes the most up-to-date information available.

 CFI offers a complete course in Business Intelligence for those pursuing careers in asset management, data and quantitative analysis, or other finance careers – click here to check it out.
 Also, see the following CFI resources to further your education and advance your career: